 Another location that is frequently asked about is Palawan, which is part of Luzon.
 El Nido and Coron are established tourist attractions, so these are safe.
-A few areas in Palawan are still developing though, particularly the southern area.
-I’d been to the islands of Balabac in the south twice already (and planning to re-visit again soon) and in my opinion not only is it safe, it’s also becoming more open to tourism.
+A few areas in Palawan are still in development though, particularly in the south.
+I’d been to the islands of Balabac in the southernmost tip of Palawan twice and in my opinion not only is it safe, it’s also becoming more open to tourism.

-Here is my experience: Whenever I backpack in the country, my topmost concerns are mainly the weather (since I like traveling during the off-peak season which is the rainy months) and budgeting.
-So far, there was only one time when I felt unsafe and this was when I had acquired a tour guide who made me deeply uncomfortable.
+Whenever I backpack in the country, my topmost concerns are mainly the weather (since I like traveling during the off-peak season which is the rainy months) and budgeting.
+So far, there was only one time when I felt unsafe and this was when I hired a tour guide who expressed an interest in me and made me uncomfortable.
 However, I chalk that as an exception rather than the rule.

 Tips for visiting the Philippines

 Here are other safety tips for visiting the Philippines.